-Join George Maestri for an in-depth discussion in this video Testing the rig, part of Character Rigging in Maya.
+Join George Maestri for an in-depth discussion in this video Testing the rig, part of Maya: Character Rigging.

 Now that we have the rig all buttoned up, it's time to do some final tests.…We really want to beat up this rig to make sure that we don't find any holes.…Now you can certainly do all the tests yourself, but if you have another person…who can animate the rig that would be ideal, because a lot of times when you get…a second eye on the problem, they'll find issues that you didn't even see.…I don't have a second person here so I'm just going to go ahead and do…some rough tests here.…Now I have already tested the lower body of the character when I was doing my…rigging and my skinning of the character, but I really haven't done too much…tests of the facial rig.…